hardisgroupcom/sfdx-hardis/README.md

 Create and initialize a scratch org so it is ready to use

 ```
-Create and initialize a scratch org so it is ready to use

 USAGE
   $ sfdx hardis:scratch:create [-n] [-d] [-v <string>] [--apiversion <string>] [--json] [--loglevel
   trace|debug|info|warn|error|fatal|TRACE|DEBUG|INFO|WARN|ERROR|FATAL]